-The City has an elected Board of Supervisors consisting of eleven members and an elected Mayor who serves as chief executive officer, each serving a four-year term.
+The City has an elected Board consisting of eleven members and an elected Mayor who serves as chief executive officer, each serving a four-year term.
 The Mayor and members of the Board of Supervisors are subject to term limits as established by the City Charter.
 Members of the Board of Supervisors may serve no more than two successive four-year terms and may not serve another term until four years have elapsed since the second successive term in office.
-The Mayor may serve no more than two successive four-year terms, with no limit on the number of non-successive terms of office.
+The Mayor may serve no more than two successive four-year terms of office.
 The City Attorney, Assessor-Recorder, District Attorney, Treasurer-Tax Collector, Sheriff and Public Defender are also elected directly by the citizens and may serve unlimited four-year terms.
 School functions are carried out by the San Francisco Unified School District and the San Francisco Community College District: each is a separate legal entity with a separately elected governing board.
 The Charter provides a civil service system for City employees.

 Gavin Newsom was elected the 42nd Mayor of the City on December 9, 2003 and was sworn into office on January 8, 2004.
-Mayor Newsom had been elected to the Board of Supervisors three times and served on the Board of Supervisors from 1997 until he was elected Mayor.
+Mayor Newsom had been elected to the Board three times and served on the Board from 1997 until he was elected Mayor.
 Mayor Newsom grew up in the San Francisco Bay Area and graduated from Santa Clara University in 1989 with a Bachelor of Arts degree in Political Science.

-Aaron Peskin, president of an environmental non-profit organization, was elected to the Board of Supervisors in 2000 and re-elected in November 2004.
-He was elected President of the Board of Supervisors by a majority of the Supervisors in January 2005.
-Tom Ammiano, former member of the Board of Education, was elected to the Board of Supervisors in 1994 and re-elected in 1998, 2000 and 2004.
+Aaron Peskin, president of an environmental non-profit organization, was elected to the Board in 2000 and re-elected in November 2004.
+He was elected President of the Board by a majority of the Supervisors in January 2005.
+Tom Ammiano, former member of the Board of Education, was elected to the Board in 1994 and re-elected in 1998, 2000 and 2004.
 The following Supervisors were also elected in November 2000: Jake McGoldrick, a college English teacher; Chris Daly, an affordable housing organizer; Sophenia (Sophie) Maxwell, an electrician; and Gerardo Sandoval, a deputy public defender.
 Of these, Chris Daly and Sophie Maxwell were elected to two year terms in 2000 and were re-elected in November 2002.
-Bevan Dufty, a former Congressional aide and Neighborhood Services Director of the City, was elected to four-year terms on the Board of Supervisors on December 10, 2002.
-Michela Alioto-Pier was appointed to the Board of Supervisors in January 2004.
+Bevan Dufty, a former Congressional aide and Neighborhood Services Director of the City, and Fiona Ma, a licensed certified public accountant, were elected to four-year terms on the Board on December 10, 2002.
+Michela Alioto-Pier was appointed to the Board in January 2004.
 She previously served on the San Francisco Port Commission.
-Sean Elsbernd was appointed to the Board of Supervisors in August 2004.
-He previously served as liaison to the Board of Supervisors in the Mayor's Office, a legislative aide to the Board of Supervisors, and Co-Director of the Congressional Human Rights Caucus.
+Sean Elsbernd was appointed to the Board in August 2004.
+He previously served as liaison to the Board in the Mayor's Office, a legislative aide to the Board, and Co-Director of the Congressional Human Rights Caucus.
 Jake McGoldrick, Michela Alioto-Pier, Sean Elsbernd and Gerardo Sandoval were elected to additional four-year terms in November 2004 along with Ross Mirkarimi, an investigator for the District Attorney's Office.
 The following Supervisors are currently serving their second successive four-year term of office and are ineligible to run in the next election for their respective districts in November 2008: Jake McGoldrick, Aaron Peskin, Tom Ammiano, and Gerardo Sandoval.
-Ed Jew, a neighborhood activist, was elected to the Board of Supervisors on November 7, 2006.
-Chris Daly and Sophie Maxwell were reelected to the Board of Supervisors on November 7, 2006.